juacuegut/FrontEnd_Automation_Challenge_2021/README.md

 Expected: Validate the user navigates to the order confirmation page.

 ## Instructions to Run
-[testng-parameters.xml] (/testng-parameters.xml) -> This file contains all the tests belonging the Challenge, for Chrome, Firefox and Edge browsers.
+[testng-parameters.xml](testng-parameters.xml) -> This file contains all the tests belonging the Challenge, for Chrome, Firefox and Edge browsers.

-[testngtests.xml] (/testngtests.xml) -> This file contains the tests that are currently running in the CI/CD Azure Devops Pipeline
+[testngtests.xml](testngtests.xml) -> This file contains the tests that are currently running in the CI/CD Azure DevOps Pipeline